-- 1. Reorganization of Associate Areas of Representation Shall the Associate Areas of Representation be reorganized as outlined in this proposal? - President Stover introduced the topic by explaining the reorganization of Areas 12 & 13 into three associate areas: 12, 13, & 14 with around 300 associate faculty members in each Area, referencing future Bylaws and Constitution changes. - Senator Aspinall made a motion to move the item to Action at the next Senate meeting, seconded.
-Hearing no discussion on the motion, President Stover called for the vote and the motion passed unanimously. - 2.
-AP7120 Contract Faculty Hiring Procedure Topics to be Addressed (in order, to begin) - I. Shall Students be included on all Contract Faculty Hiring Committees?
-And if so, how? - II.
-Shall Outside Faculty (read: outside of department/discipline) be included on all Contract Faculty Hiring Committees?
-And if so, how? - III.
-Other questions as raised along the way.
+1. Reorganization of Associate Areas of Representation - Shall the Associate Areas of Representation be reorganized as outlined in this proposal?

+- President Stover introduced the topic by explaining the reorganization of Areas 12 & 13 into three associate areas: 12, 13, & 14 with around 300 associate faculty members in each Area, referencing future Bylaws and Constitution changes. - Senator Aspinall made a motion to move the item to Action at the next Senate meeting, seconded.
+Hearing no discussion on the motion, President Stover called for the vote and the motion passed unanimously.